≡ Menu

 Can I qualify for life insurance while currently on Dialysis?

-When applying for life insurance with a pre-existing condition like being on dialysis, it is important to be honest and forthcoming about your medical history.
-Many insurers will ask for medical records and other information about your condition as part of the application process.
+It’s so important to be honest and forthcoming about your medical history when applying for life insurance with a pre-existing condition like being on Dialysis because many insurers will likely ask for medical records and other information about your condition as part of the application process.
+If there are any discrepancies, this could affect your changes of being approved for coverage.

-It is worth noting that life insurance policies for individuals with pre-existing conditions may have exclusions or limitations on coverage, and the premiums may be higher than those for individuals without pre-existing conditions.
-For this reason, it’s important to carefully review the terms of any policy before you agree to it, to ensure that you understand any exclusions or limitations and are comfortable with the premiums and other terms of the policy.
+It’s also worth noting that life insurance policies for individuals with pre-existing conditions may have exclusions or limitations on coverage, and the premiums may be higher than those for individuals without pre-existing conditions.
+For this reason, it’s important to carefully review the terms of any policy before you agree to it to ensure that you understand any exclusions or limitations and are comfortable with the premiums and other words of the policy.

-That said, it’s safe to say that for individuals who are currently receiving Dialysis or have been diagnosed with End-Stage Kidney Failure or End-Stage Renal Failure will not be able to qualify for a traditional life insurance policy or any type of no medical exam term life insurance policy either.
+That said, it’s safe to say that individuals who are currently receiving Dialysis or have been diagnosed with End-Stage Kidney Failure or End-Stage Renal Failure will not be able to qualify for a traditional life insurance policy or any no-medical exam term life insurance policy either.

-In cases like these where an individual might not be able to qualify for a traditional term or whold life insruance policy, seeking out an alternative product such as a guaranteed issue life insurance policy (AKA Final Expense Insurance) or an accidental death policy (which would not provide a death benefit if the insured died due to a medical issue stemming from their kidney failure) may be a good option.
+In cases like these, where an individual might not be able to qualify for a traditional term or whole life insurance policy, seeking out an alternative product such as a guaranteed issue life insurance policy (AKA Final Expense Insurance) or an accidental death policy (which would not provide a death benefit if the insured died due to a medical issue stemming from their kidney failure) may be a good option.

 Why do life insurance companies care if I’m on Dialysis?

 Life insurance companies are in the business of assessing and managing risk.
-When they issue a life insurance policy, they are agreeing to pay out a benefit to the policy beneficiary in the event of the insured person’s death.
-The premiums that policyholders pay are used to cover the costs of administering the policy and to build a reserve to pay out claims when they are made.
+When they issue a life insurance policy, they agree to pay out a benefit to the beneficiary in the event of the insured person’s death.
+The premiums that policyholders pay cover the costs of administering the policy and build a reserve to pay out claims when they are made.

-When a life insurance company evaluates an applicant for a policy, it considers a variety of factors to determine the level of risk associated with insuring that person.
-This includes the applicant’s age, gender, and overall health, as well as any pre-existing medical conditions or risk factors.
-Being on dialysis may be considered a risk factor because it is a treatment for a serious medical condition, such as kidney failure.
-The severity of the condition, the stage of the disease, and the presence of any other underlying health conditions may also be taken into account.
+When a life insurance company evaluates an applicant for a policy, it considers various factors to determine the risk associated with insuring that person.
+This includes the applicant’s age, gender, overall health, and pre-existing medical conditions or risk factors.
+Being on Dialysis may be considered a risk factor because it is a treatment for a severe medical condition, such as kidney failure.
+The severity of the situation, the disease’s stage, and any other underlying health conditions may also be considered.

-Life insurance companies use this information to determine the likelihood that the insured person will die during the term of the policy, and to set the premiums accordingly.
-If an insurer believes that an applicant on dialysis is at an increased risk of death, it may charge higher premiums to compensate for that increased risk.
+Life insurance companies use this information to determine the likelihood that the insured person will die during the policy term and to set the premiums accordingly.
+If an insurer believes that an applicant on Dialysis is at an increased risk of death, it may charge higher premiums to compensate for that increased risk.
 In some cases, an insurer may decline to offer coverage altogether.

-This is particularly true when the underlying cause could be do to a significant pre-existing medical condition such as:
+This is particularly true when the underlying cause could be due to a significant pre-existing medical condition such as:

 • Heart attack or heart disease,